“Just In Case” Jack’s Emergency Water Storage Solution

 On the other hand, if it were smaller (more like 2 gallons each), it would have felt like too much plastic was used than necessary.

-Instead, you can buy some today, then a few more later, and keep adding to your stash over time until you meet your final goal.
+Instead, you can buy some today, a few more later, and keep adding to your stash until you meet your final goal.

 It’s ALL About Versatility